ecoin-finance/ecoin-token/README.md

 # Smart Contract Overview
 The Ecoin Finance Token contract is implemented in Solidity and follows best practices to ensure security and efficiency.
 The main components of the contract include:

+# Files
+> This repository includes the following files:

+- AttributeMap.sol:  Initial version - Last year
+- Authorized.sol: Initial version - Last year
+- ERC20.sol: Initial version - Last year
+- Ecoin.sol: Initial version - Last year
+- GasHelper.sol: Initial version - Last year
+- IPancake.sol: Initial version - Last year
+- SwapHelper.sol: Initial version - Last year

+# Contributing
+We welcome contributions from the community to improve the Ecoin Finance Token contract.
+If you have identified issues, want to propose enhancements, or want to report bugs, please open a new issue in this repository.
+For contributing code changes, please fork the repository and submit a pull request.

+Before contributing, make sure to review the Contributing Guidelines.

+# License
+The Ecoin Finance Token contract is open-source software licensed under the MIT License.
+You are free to use, modify, and distribute the code following the terms and conditions of the license.

+Thank you for your interest in the Ecoin Finance Token (ECOIN) Solidity Contract!
+If you have any questions or need further assistance, please don't hesitate to reach out to the Ecoin Finance team or create an issue in this repository.

+Happy coding!